artberri/express-http-context2/.github/ISSUE_TEMPLATE/feature_request.md

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.

+**Is your feature request related to a use case that can not be solved with the current implementation?
+Please describe.**
+A clear and concise description of what the use case is.

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.